launchdarkly/sdk-test-harness/docs/service_spec.md

 This means that the SDK supports technology migrations, a feature which allows customers to migrate between data sources using well-defined migration stages.

+#### Capability `"polling-gzip"`

+This means the SDK is requesting gzip compression support on polling payloads.
+The SDK is expected to set the `Accept-Encoding` header to `gzip` in addition to enabling this capability.

 #### Capability `"secure-mode-hash"`

 This means that the SDK has a function/method for computing a secure mode hash from a context.